Charles Liu

-Charles Tsun-Chu Liu (born 1968) is an American astronomer and astronomy educator.
-His research interests include merging and colliding galaxies, active galactic nuclei, and the star formation history of the universe.
-He is a former director of the William E. Macaulay Honors College and The Verrazano School at the City University of New York’s College of Staten Island.
+Charles Tsun-chu Liu (劉俊初 (刘俊初, Liú Jùn-chū)) is a Taiwanese-born American astronomer and astronomy educator.
+His research interests include merging and colliding galaxies, active galactic nuclei (AGN), and the star formation history of the universe.
+He is a former director of the William E. Macaulay Honors College and The Verrazzano School at the City University of New York's College of Staten Island.
 He currently serves as a professor of physics and astronomy at the College of Staten Island, and as President of the Astronomical Society of New York.
-In 2019, he was named a Fellow of the American Astronomical Society.
+Liu is the 2024 recipient of the American Astronomical Society's (AAS) Education Prize, and was named an AAS Legacy Fellow in 2020.

 Biography

 Early life

-Liu was born in Taipei, Taiwan to Fu-Wen (Frank) Liu, a professor of pomology and horticulture, and Jui-Chi (Janice) Liu, a nurse of obstetrics and midwifery, both of Taifu, Taiwan.
+Liu was born in Taipei, Taiwan to Fu-wen (Frank) Liu, a professor of pomology and horticulture, and Jui-chi (Janice) Liu, a nurse of obstetrics and midwifery, both of Dahu Township, Miaoli County, Taiwan.
 He is the second of three children; his older sister, Grace, is a retired banker, and his younger brother, Henry, is a family physician.
 His family immigrated to the United States when Liu was four years old, and all of them were naturalized as U.S. citizens in 1980.
-He attended Harvard, graduating with a bachelor’s degree in astronomy and astrophysics and physics, and the University of Arizona, graduating with a Ph.D. in astronomy.
+He attended Harvard University, graduating with a bachelor’s degree in astronomy and astrophysics and physics, and the University of Arizona, graduating with a Ph.D. in astronomy.
 He then held postdoctoral positions at Kitt Peak National Observatory and Columbia, where he conducted research on galaxy evolution and the star formation history of the universe.

 Career

 In 1998, Liu joined the scientific staff of the Hayden Planetarium at the American Museum of Natural History, where he helped design and develop the exhibitry and scientific content of the Rose Center for Earth and Space.
 During this time, with co-authors Neil deGrasse Tyson and Robert W. Irion, Liu wrote "One Universe: At Home In The Cosmos (2000)", for which Tyson, Irion, and Liu were awarded the 2001 Science Writing Award (scientist category) of the American Institute of Physics.

 In 2003, Liu joined the faculty of the CUNY College of Staten Island (CSI).
 He was subsequently appointed to the consortial faculty of the physics doctoral program of the CUNY Graduate Center.
-His book, The Handy Astronomy Answer Book (Visible Ink Press), was published in 2004.
-In 2008, Liu became director of The Verrazano School Honors Program at CSI.
+In 2008, Liu became director of The Verrazzano School Honors Program at CSI.
 In 2012, he also became director of the William E. Macaulay Honors College at CSI.
 He served as director of both of those programs until 2018.
-His book StarTalk: Everything You Ever Need To Know… (National Geographic) was published in 2016.

-In 2013, Liu’s The Handy Astronomy Answer Book (Visible Ink Press) was published.